yq1515/bdk_freertos/README.md

 - [ ] USB SPI, I2C, PWM, SD/SDIO, ADC, IrDA, MJPEG, etc devices
 - [ ] Linux device drivers for these USB device
 - [ ] opensource wifi 4 protocol stack (softmac)

+## Documents

+v There are original Beken documents at `documents` directory, which includes SDK API and User Guide.
+SDK API is recommended to read to familiar with API that used to develope user applications.
+If you want to develop USB devices or Host devices, please refer CherryUSB APIs at https://cherryusb.readthedocs.io/.

 ## Contribution